 From the Search Results page, if the user needs to change their search parameters, they are able to change their options and click the blue Search button again

-If the user is happy with their results, then they can select all of the students they wish to by clicking the white box at the end of the row for each student, or clicking the white box under Select All to choose every student listed.
+If the user is happy with their results, then they can select all of the students they wish to by clicking the white box at the end of the row for each student, or by clicking the white box under Select All to choose every student listed.

 Once student(s) are selected, click the blue Add Selected to Email to proceed to the email screen.